KelsACzr/helpdesk-ticketing-system-osticket/phase-1-setup.md

 - Install CGI (Common Gateway Interface) so IIS can communicate effectively with PHP.
 - Install PHP v8.3.39 and PHP Manager for IIS.
 - Install Visual C++ Redistributable for PHP compilation and runtime environment.
-- Install MariaDB and HeidiSQL
+- Install MariaDB v12.1.2 and HeidiSQL(x64)
 - Install Rewrite for URL customization and redirection.

 ## 1. Virtual Machine Creation & Win Server Installation

 Created a virtual machine using Oracle VirtualBox.